awakesecurity/proto3-suite/README.md

 #### GHC 9.10

-We do not support features making use of the "large-records" library because it does not currently build on GHC 9.10, and therefore we cannot test our support.

-Otherwise we support GHC 9.10 on Linux and Darwin.
+Supported on Linux and Darwin.

 #### GHC 9.8

-We do not support features making use of the "large-records" library because it does not currently build on GHC 9.8, and therefore we cannot test our support.

-Otherwise we support GHC 9.8 on Linux and Darwin.
+Supported on Linux and Darwin.

 #### GHC 9.6

-We do not support features making use of the "large-records" library because it does not currently build on GHC 9.6, and therefore we cannot test our support.

-Otherwise we support GHC 9.6 on Linux and Darwin.
+Supported on Linux and Darwin.

 #### GHC 9.4